saradrk/pro2-project/README.txt

 1: Preparations
 ----------------
+Instructions after downloading the repository:
 * Download Version 2 of the data (Sarcasm_Headlines_Dataset_v2.json) from:
 https://www.kaggle.com/rmisra/news-headlines-dataset-for-sarcasm-detection
 * Unpack the data and move it to this folder (the project folder).
 * The data file should be named Sarcasm_Headlines_Dataset_v2.json.
-If this is not the case change the name.
+If this is not the case check if you really downloaded version 2 and/or change the name.
 * Open your shell and change the directory to the project folder.
 * In the following step you will download several python modules, so preferably you should create a virtual environment by running: